Cloud-Architect-Emma/bank-cicd-site/README.md

 [![Grafana](https://img.shields.io/badge/Grafana-F46800?style=flat&logo=grafana&logoColor=white)](https://grafana.com/)

 ## Overview
 This project demonstrates a complete DevOps CI/CD pipeline for a static banking website built with HTML, CSS, and JavaScript.
 It simulates real-world DevOps challenges by automating the build, test, deployment, and monitoring processes.
-The pipeline ensures portability, scalability, reliability, and rapid iteration—key for modern web applications.
+The pipeline ensures portability, scalability, reliability, and rapid iteration, key for modern web applications.

 Key DevOps Problems Solved
 Containerization (Docker): Solves environment inconsistencies and "works on my machine" issues by packaging the app into portable containers, enabling seamless deployment across dev, staging, and production.